lemmego/migration/README.md

 There is also a `migrate status` command to see which migrations are currently pending and/or completed.

+## Documentation

+The package documentation can be found at: https://pkg.go.dev/github.com/lemmego/migration

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.